 In order to use Amazon S3, you’ll need to set up an AWS account.
 Then you’ll need to create a bucket for Pulp to use.
 Then you’ll need to go into Identity and Access Management (IAM) in AWS to create a user that Pulp will use to access your S3 bucket.
 Save the access key id and secret access key.

-To have Pulp use S3, you’ll need to install the optional django-storages Python package:pip install django-storages
+To have Pulp use S3, you’ll need to install the optional django-storages Python package in the pulp virtual environment:pip install django-storages

 Next you’ll need to set